What is Hair Transplantation? How Does the Process Work?

 Early techniques involved the use of plug grafts, which involved removing large circular chunks of the donor scalp and inserting them into the balding area.
 While this was groundbreaking at the time, it was far from perfect—the plugs often looked unnatural and similar to a doll’s hair.
 In response to the demand for more refined results, mini-grafting and micro-grafting techniques were developed.
 These involved smaller grafts which allowed for a more natural hairline to be crafted.

-Similar Articles - Why Hair Transplant Virtual Consultations Are Important
+Similar Articles - Hair Transplant Istanbul vs Berlin

 The real game-changer came with the introduction of the FUE and strip harvesting, or follicular unit transplantation (FUT).
 FUT, introduced in the 1990s, involves removing a strip of skin with hair from the donor area, dissecting it under a microscope into individual follicular units, and transplanting these into the recipient area.
 While FUT can leave a linear scar, its efficiency in harvesting multiple grafts made it the gold standard for many years.